DIY beach bag

 Mark where your eyelet will go on each top corner.
 We put ours about 2-3cm (¾-1¼”) down from the top and over from the side.

 Cut a round hole, large enough to fit the taller portion of the eyelet, through both layers of fabric.
 Set the eyelet in place following the directions on your kit.
 The fabric should be sandwiched between the two pieces of the eyelet.
 It’s best to hammer on a sturdy, solid surface such as a table or the floor.
 Repeat on the other corner.

 Thread the cotton rope through the eyelet, in through the back and out of the front of the bag, on both corners.
 Wrapping the raw edges of the rope with tape stops them unravelling and makes it easy to fit them through the holes.

 Adjust the length of rope according to how long you want your strap.
 You can leave it longer for a cross body bag or make it shorter for a shoulder bag.
 Tie a basic knot on each side to secure.

 Now it’s time to make the tassels.
 There should be two long sections of rope hanging from each side of your bag.
-Trim this rope to the length you’d like your tassel to be – we made ours as long as the sides of the bag.
+Trim this rope to the length you’d like your tassel to be – we made ours as long as the sides of the beach bag.